truki/webservers-testing/README.md

-# webservers-testing
+# webservers-testing (Course documentation)

-testing diferent configurations of Apache 2.0 and Nginx.
+Testing with different configurations of Apache 2.0 and Nginx.